schooofs/digital-river-global-commerce-1/README.txt

 * Fixed an issue where a product would show an additional reduced price value even when an offer was not applied.
 Now only the full price will appear if there are no offers applied.
 * Fixed an issue where you could reduce line item quantity to zero without removing the entire line item.
 You can no longer reduce quantity lower than one during checkout for a line item without removing the whole line.

+= 1.0.2 =
+* Hide locale selector when there is only one option available
+* Fixed wrong path of product image gallery